axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>The reference to “larger organizations” only makes sense in the monolithic FIAT case, particularly when it comes to financial reporting.
 In the RADICAL model a “larger organization” is just the same as a smaller organization, except with more groups working on more things.
 The difference between companies is their expressed Alignment, not their organizational foundation.
 </p>

-<h2>How do we deal with an extreme crisis, the ones where you as an entrepreneur put everything you have into the game and at stake?
+<h2>How do we deal with an extreme crisis, the ones where you as an entrepreneur put everything you have into the game and at stake?</h2>
 <p>Except for earthquakes, “extreme crises” happen because of the limited visibility of a handful of owners.
 A problem starts to build up but the owners manage to ignore it until it is pretty late.
 When everybody is a co-owner, somebody is bound to point out the problem just as it is taking shape and with others who care about the situation they’ll come up with a solution <em>before it becomes a crisis</em>.
 </p>
 <p>If you are the first one to see the problem, then you would say, “we need to decide by the end of today, let's get together at 3 pm.”
 Most people will not bother to show up, but everybody who wants to show up could, to be part of the decision.
 Maybe your proposal will carry the day you are very clear on what needs to happen and you'd be very convincing.
 But maybe there’s a better idea that comes out of the discussion.
 Either way, you’ll come out of it with a plan on what to do about it.